NoroffFEU/programming-foundations-ca-Lilly-yy/README.md

 ## Object Properties

 - `name` (String): The name of the dog.
-- `breed` (Object): Contains detailed information about Dio's breed, including the breed's name, type, and the breeder.
+- `breed` (Nested object): Contains detailed information about Dio's breed, including the breed's name, type, and the breeder.
 - `age` (Number): Dio's age.
 - `birthday` (String): Dio's date of birth.
 - `fluffy` (Boolean): Indicates whether Dio has a fluffy coat.